What is Dandruff?

 Coconut oil is also said to keep your hair nourished, and when it’s combined with just a little lemon juice, this can cure dandruff.
 It’s also an easy natural remedy to get rid of those tiny flakes that pull your trust down.

-- Heat 2 tablespoon of coconut oil and mix it equally with the mixture of lemon juice
+- Heat 2 tablespoons of coconut oil and mix it equally with the mixture of lemon juice

 - Apply it on the scalp and massage your hair gently